Mahāvākyas: Interpretations

 Vaishnavas, when they talk about Brahman, usually refer to impersonal Brahman, brahmajyoti (rays of Brahman).
 'Brahman' according to them means God—Narayana, Rama or Krishna.
 Thus, the meaning of aham brahma asmi according to their philosophy is that "I am a drop of Ocean of Consciousness", or "I am Self, part of cosmic spirit, Parabrahma".
 Here, the term 'Parabrahma' is introduced to avoid confusion.
 If Brahman can mean Self (though, Parabrahma is also the Self, but Supreme one—Paramatma), then Parabrahma should refer to God, Lord Vishnu.

 Prajñānam Brahma

 Aitareya Upanishad 3.3 of the Rigveda, translation Olivelle:

 [1] Who is this self (ātman)? - that is how we venerate.
 [2] Which of these is the self?
 Is it that by which one sees?
 Or hears?
 Smells [etc...]
 But these are various designations of cognition.
 [3] It is brahman; it is Indra; it is all the gods.
 It is [...] earth, wind, space, the waters, and the lights [...]
 It is everything that has life [...]
 Knowledge is the eye of all that, and on knowledge it is founded.
 Knowledge is the eye of the world, and knowledge, the foundation.
 Brahman is knowing.

-Etymology and translation
+Translation

 Several translations, and word-orders of these translations, are possible: